bsameera/Business_Module_Metis/README.md

 ## Business

-## Proposal to analyze data of a bank –
+## Proposal to analyze the data of a bank –